microsoft/FluidFramework/packages/test/test-utils/README.md

 ## Usage

-The typical usage for testing a Component / DDS is as follows:
+The typical usage for testing a fluid object is as follows:
 1. Create a `LocalDeltaConnectionServer`:
     ```typescript
     const deltaConnectionServer: ILocalDeltaConnectionServer = LocalDeltaConnectionServer.create();